jsabater/calabruix/content/posts/proxmox/pve/nfs/index.md

 ---
 title: "NFS server on Proxmox VE"
 date: 2025-06-19
-lastmod: 2025-06-22
+lastmod: 2025-06-30
-description: "Install and configure an NFS server in a VM on a Proxmox using ZFS for optimal performance"
+description: "Install and configure a Network File System (NFS) server in a VM on a Proxmox using ZFS for optimal performance"
 summary: "Install and configure an NFS server in a VM on a Proxmox cluster using ZFS"
 categories: ["virtualisation"]
 tags: ["proxmox", "pve", "nfs", "zfs"]
 draft: true
 ---

-# NFS server on Proxmox
+[*](NFS) is a distributed file system protocol that allows clients to access files over a network as if they were local.
+It is commonly used for sharing files between servers and clients in a networked environment.

+In this article, we will install and configure an NFS server in a VM on a Proxmox cluster, optionally using our [*](ZFS) pool.
+The NFS server will be used to share files between multiple clients, such as web servers or application servers.

+This is an alternative approach to using an [*](S3) compatible object storage, such as [MinIO](https://min.io/), [Garage](https://garagehq.deuxfleurs.fr/) or [SeaweedFS](https://seaweedfs.com/).
+Both approaches have their own advantages and disadvantages, and the choice between them depends on the specific use case, requirements and limitations.

 ## ISO download

-Visit the [Downloading Debian](https://www.debian.org/download) page and the [SHA512SUMS](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/SHA512SUMS) page linked there.
+Visit the [Downloading Debian](https://www.debian.org/download) page and its linked [SHA512SUMS](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/SHA512SUMS) page.
 We are looking for latest Debian 12 Bookworm Netinst ISO and its SHA-512 checksum.

-Click on the node where you want to install the VM, go to the `local` storage, go to the `ISO Images` menu option and click `Download from URL`:
+Click on the node where you want to install the VM, go to the `local` storage, go to the `ISO Images` menu option and click the `Download from URL` button:

-* URL: Paste the URL of the [latest Debian 12 Bookworm Netinst ISO](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso) and click on `Query URL`. `File size` and `MIME type` will be filled in.
+* Paste the URL of the [latest Debian 12 Bookworm Netinst ISO](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso) into the `URL` field and click on `Query URL`. `File size` and `MIME type` will be filled in.
 * Select the hash algorithm `SHA-512` and paste the checksum for the image.

 The image will be downloaded and verified.
-Once the download is complete, you can see the ISO image in the `local` storage.
+Once the download is complete, you will notice the ISO image in the `local` storage on the node.

 ## VM creation

+We will be using three separate virtual disks for the VM:

+* **OS disk**: A small disk on our local pool that will hold the operating system.
+* **Swap disk**: A small disk on our local pool that will hold the swap space.
+* **Data disk**: A larger disk on our ZFS pool that will hold the data to be shared via NFS.

+This is to simplify the setup and prevent us from running into issues with disk space management on multiple partitions.
+Both the OS and the data disks will be formatted using `ext4`, which will allow us to extend them later, if needed.

+Therefore, we will be using manual partitioning during the OS installation to:

+* Create a DOS partition table on each disk.
+* Create a single, primary partition on each disk.

 Select the node where you want to install the VM on, then click on the `Create VM` button on the top-right corner of the Proxmox VE WebGUI and follow the assistant.